-But there are 21,000 artworks in the collection at the Reina Sofía.
+But there are 21,000 artworks in the collection, meaning there are a lot of hidden gems at Reina Sofia Museum.
 The museum has a focus on Spanish artists, but it also boasts works by an international cadre of famous artists as well.
 Like the Louvre in Paris with the “Mona Lisa,” it’s easy to get caught up in the frenzy to see “Guernica.”

 Photography collection